cnuernber/d3meetup/README.md

 # d3meetup

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Working through garmin/strava data for d3 meetup.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 TechAscent, LLC

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.